kath-f/medit/README.md

 Example usage:
 `medit * set artist "me :3"`

-This would set the artist of all files in the current folde to "me :3"
+This would set the artist of all files in the current folder to "me :3"